binqry/binqry.github.io/docs/index.md

 ## System Requirements

-Pre-built binaries are available for macOS and Linux with x86-64 CPU architecture.
+Pre-built binaries are available for Windows, macOS and Linux with x86-64 CPU architecture.

 **binq** is logically supposed to work on any machine for which Go can compile codes.

-Known issues:

-- Installation process on Windows may not work.

 ## Installation